How to Manage Salesforce Licensing in Certero

 View Experience Cloud site activity and account access

-Each Salesforce org appears separately in the Organizations grid.
+Each Salesforce org appears separately in the Organisations grid.

 2. Review data and API limits for each org.